 Whether it is collecting demographic data, designing and conducting staff surveys or facilitating focus groups and interviews - knowing your workforce is crucial to improving EDI.
 We offer a range of services that can help you understand the needs and experiences of your employees and identify the best solutions for improving EDI.

 Training through dynamic and impactful workshops online or in person

-Workshops, whether in person or via Zoom, are dynamic and impactful, engaging participants in thought provoking exercises and discussions and eliciting deep learning.
+Our workshops, whether in person or via Zoom, are dynamic and impactful, engaging participants in thought provoking exercises and discussions and eliciting deep learning.
 A variety of methods of delivery used, such as small group work, videos and thought experiments, makes the training highly interactive.
-The focus is not only on raising awareness of Equality, Diversity and Inclusion (EDI) issues, but most importantly on how companies and individuals can address them through processes, policies and practices which build supportive culture.
+The focus is not only on raising awareness of EDI issues, but most importantly on how companies and individuals can address them and build supportive cultures.

 Areas of expertise:

 Unconscious and implicit bias in recruitment, appraisals and promotions